Club Atlético Tigre: History

 In 1982, Tigre and San Lorenzo set the attendance record in the second division.
 More than 70,000 tickets were sold for the match that was played at Estadio Monumental.
 As of today and by different regulations of AFA, it will hardly be exceeded at any time.

 In 1991, the club was relegated into the third division (Primera B Metropolitana).
 In 1994, Tigre won the Clausura tournament of the Metropolitana, but lost the promotion final to the Apertura champion, Chacarita Juniors.
 Tigre was finally promoted to the Nacional B (Second tier) the following season, in 1995.
 However, the club only lasted there one season, and were directly relegated.
 In 1998, the club was promoted to Nacional B again, and was close to achieving promotion to the Primera Division the following season, but was eliminated in the playoffs.

 In 2005, The team became two-time champion of the Primera B Metropolitana by winning both the Apertura and Clausura tournaments, with a record number of points obtained.
 In both tournaments, the team had only lost one match.

-In the club's first season back in the second tier, the 2005–06 season, the club placed 7th in the overall table, one position away from qualifying for the playoffs.
+In the club's first season return in the second tier, the 2005–06 season, the club placed 7th in the overall table, one position away from qualifying for the playoffs.
 In the 2006–07 season, the club placed 5th in the overall table and got itself into the promotion playoffs, which was called the "Torneo Reducido".
 In the final, Tigre defeated Platense 2–0, which allowed the club to play the promotion playoff final.
 Tigre beat Nueva Chicago 3–1 over two legs, and would be able to play in the highest division of Argentine football after more than two decades.

-In its first tournament back, the 2007–08 season, Tigre finished runner-up of the Apertura tournament.
+In its first tournament on return, the 2007–08 season, Tigre finished runner-up of the Apertura tournament.
 The external factor to this campaign was the massive support; in almost all the matches of the tournament, Tigre sold out its tickets, both in Victoria and away from home.
 All this left the popular recognition in the football environment that Tigre had been widely the revelation of the tournament, and that Argentine football had recovered a great.